 Connecting with family, friends (and strangers too) will be your life raft

 In the end this was most of what life boiled down to for me.
 Being chronically ill is incredibly isolating and I survived because of my family.
 Some old friends slipped away, lost in their own busyness, others showed themselves in iridescent colours.
 My guitarist Maitreya and I would send each other long recorded monologues... it meant I could speak to him any time I needed to while he was in the studio...
-"I'm lying on the floor and I can't move....", He would press record to chat while he drove home.
+"I'm lying on the floor and I can't move...."
+(I was commonly lying on the floor for my Maitreya messages for some reason).
+He would press record to chat while he drove home.
 Now as I listen back to copies of our recorded 'letters', they show me how far we've both come.

 Today I am watching people becoming paradoxically more connected than ever, despite the physical distance.
 I much prefer Esther Perel's description of 'cocooning' rather than self-isolating.
 We are nesting and keeping safe.
 We are not hostages.
 Some of us are longing for solitude - we have no choice but to make our relationships 'work', to get through this experience saner, healthier and with friendships intact.
-While there will be some very real exceptions to this, if you are getting through this on your own, the likelihood is that you are not actually alone.
+While there will be plenty of exceptions to this, if you are getting through this on your own, there’s a chance you might not be as alone as you might think.

 Your sense of time will drift